Find Your Portland OR , OR Care Advisor

 - Lewy Body Dementia (LBD) — LBD is another form of degenerative dementia caused by Lewy Bodies, which are abnormal microscopic deposits that damage brain cells over time.
 The result is a gradual decline in cognitive and motor abilities.

 The type and level of personal care a senior with memory loss or dementia will need depends on their specific condition.
 For example, someone with a mild form of memory loss or early-stage dementia can often be safely cared for in-home or at a regular assisted living community.
 However, seniors with more severe cases of dementia or memory impairment can require more specialized care and constant supervision.
 In such cases, moving them to a dedicated memory care facility will help ensure their safety and well-being.

 Local Portland senior living advisors are available to help you find the right memory care community for your loved one.
 Their insider knowledge about Portland memory care providers and resources means they can guide you through the entire process, from start to finish.

-Finding Your Memory Care Advisor in Portland , OR
+Finding Your Memory Care Advisor in Portland OR , OR

-What is the Cost of Memory Care in Portland , OR?
+What is the Cost of Memory Care in Portland OR , OR?

 The average cost of memory care in Portland is around $6,248 per month.
 However, the cost of a specific memory care facility can be higher or lower, depending on various factors, such as the types of services and amenities the community offers, its location, the level of personal care your loved one needs, etc.